skrishnan2001/Full-Stack-CRUD-App/README.md

 <br/><br/>
 Your server should be deployable along with all its dependencies as a docker container.
-Please use the following base image to build your container <strong>python 3.8.10-slim</strong>
+Please use the following base image to build your container `python 3.8.10-slim`
 <br/>
 <br/>
 You are expected to implement a CI/CD pipeline using GitLab CI.
 CI/CD Pipeline to be built using Gitlab CI: